smeetinc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 14 - script that converts a number from base 10 to base 16.
 Task 15 - script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 Task 16 - script that prints every other line from the input, starting with the first line.
+Task 17 -  shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.